-Keep in mind that payday loans for SSI recipients come with a significant risk of further debt.
-Below you’ll find other options and what to consider to protect yourself.
+Some payday loans marketed to these groups can come with predatory fees and interest rates that create a significant risk of further debt.
+Below you’ll find safe options and tips to help protect yourself.

-Can I get an advance on my SSI check?
+Can you get an advance on your SSI check?

-For many retirees, security comes in the form of their monthly Social Security benefits.
+For those who rely on SSI checks to make ends meet, security comes in the form of their monthly SSI benefits.
 But if a medical emergency or sudden oil leak pops up, you can’t always wait until your next check arrives.
 If you don’t have other savings to cover an emergency, you’ll want to consider other sources of fast cash.

-That’s the moment to consider cash advances for social security recipients.
-Many lenders recognize SSI checks as an acceptable form of income to get a loan.
-However, many impose restrictions on your ability to borrow.
-Worse than that, some traditional cash-advance lenders engage in predatory practices that lead to high fees and interest charges on loans for SSI recipients.
+That’s the moment to consider cash advances for SSI recipients.
+Many lenders recognize Supplemental Security Income or Social Security checks as an acceptable form of income to get a loan.
+Others impose restrictions on your ability to borrow.
+Worse than that, some traditional cash-advance lenders engage in predatory practices that lead to high fees and interest charges on loans, putting SSI recipients at risk.

 How long before you have to repay a cash advance?